-If you unit concluded FY2019 with a Student Service Fee (SSF) Fund 3 addition to the SSF Reserve in excess of \$5,000, please describe the conditions which caused the addition and provide a line-item identification of the budgetary source(s) of the addition (i.e. lapsed salary, conference travel, etc.).
+If you unit concluded FY2020 with a Fund 3 addition to the Fund Equity in excess of \$5,000, please describe the conditions which caused the addition and provide a line-item identification of the budgetary source(s) of the addition (i.e. lapsed salary, conference travel, etc.).

-Urban Experience Program had fund equity in the amount of \$13,698 due to lapsed salary.
+Urban Experience Program had fund equity in the amount of \$16,466 due to lapsed M/O and travel due to Covid 19 (also programs delivered in virtual/online instead of face to face).

-Please list your 2020-2021 strategic initiatives and action steps in priority order and cite the specific Division of Student Affairs Strategic Initiatives and University of Houston Strategic Goals to which they relate.
+Please list your 2021-2022 strategic initiatives and action steps in priority order and cite the specific Division of Student Affairs Strategic Initiatives and University of Houston Strategic Goals to which they relate.
 Larger units may wish to group responses by subprogram.
 Under each strategic initiative, please state the specific action steps (programs, activities, services, policies/procedures, etc.) that you intend to implement to accomplish your stated initiative.

-UEP Strategic Initiative #1: Facilitate student development and learning through student success workshops, and new outreach efforts to targeted student populations (first generation, DACA/undocumented, foster care, low income).
+UEP Strategic Initiative #1: Facilitate student development and learning through student success workshops, and new outreach efforts to targeted student populations (first generation minority students).

-- Action Step 1: Continue to deliver intentional programming to targeted populations using theory driven asset based modeling. - Action Step 2: Evaluate and refine the liaison program to create partnerships and advocates among Academic Affairs. - Action Step 3: Continue to expand Student Assistance Network, to provide resources and build relationships for emergency aid and other student aid programs. - Action Step 4: Continue to track and utilize data from programming to enhance student retention.
+- Action Step 1: Continue to deliver intentional programming to targeted populations using theory driven asset based modeling. - Action Step 2: Evaluate and refine the BEST program to create partnerships and advocates among Academic Affairs. - Action Step 3: Continue to expand Student Assistance Network, to provide resources and build relationships for emergency aid and other student aid programs. - Action Step 4: Continue to track and utilize data from programming to enhance student retention.